elicia4/linux_notes/tools/shutdown.md

 # Commands to Shutdown and Reboot on Linux

-Notes takes on this video by DistroTube: https://youtu.be/BdRIhFcf4Do
+Notes taken on this video by DistroTube: https://youtu.be/BdRIhFcf4Do

 [***go back to README***](README.md)